brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 ---
 title: The “Climate crisis” - what to make of it?
-summary: In these times of being constantly overwhelmed by the firehose of information, I find it trickier than ever to discern the real motivations & intentions about what’s been bandied as fact.
-For instance the "climate crisis".
+summary: In these times of being constantly overwhelmed by the deluge of information, I find it trickier than ever to discern the true motivations and intentions behind what is presented as fact.
+One such topic is the "climate crisis."
-lead: In these times of being constantly overwhelmed by the firehose of information, I find it trickier than ever to discern the real motivations & intentions about what’s been bandied as fact.
-For instance the "climate crisis".
+lead: In these times of being constantly overwhelmed by the deluge of information, I find it trickier than ever to discern the true motivations and intentions behind what is presented as fact.
+One such topic is the "climate crisis."
 date: 2023-05-31T11:07:43.420Z
 updated: ""
 location: